 The PHA will consider granting an exception for any of the reasons specified in the regulation: the age, sex, health, handicap, or relationship of family members or other personal circumstances.
+The family must request any exception to the subsidy standards in writing, which will include email.

 - Requests based on health related reasons must be verified, in writing, by a doctor or other medical professional.
 The request must specify the reason for the request and how providing a larger bedroom size would improve or accommodate the medical condition. - A Unit Supervisor who has not been involved in the initial determination will review the request, any prior determination and make a decision based on the specifics of the individual case (on a case-by-case basis).
 After the decision is made, a letter notifying the applicant or participant of the decision regarding the waiver will be sent by the reviewing supervisor. - Requests made as a reasonable accommodation will follow the reasonable accommodation policy as outlined in Chapter 2.
-Part II - To request a larger voucher size than indicated by the subsidy standards for any other reason, the family must submit a written request within 15 calendar days of the Housing Authority's determination of bedroom size.
+Part II - To request a larger voucher size than indicated by the subsidy standards for any other reason, the family must submit a written request within 10 business days of the Housing Authority's determination of bedroom size.
 The request must explain the need or justification for a larger bedroom size.